 Southern Oregon Success is the through-line between the programs on trauma-informed approaches taking place in the community, in our schools, in our county agencies and our local non-profits.
 Click here to read more about available programs that highlight trauma-informed approaches.

-“RESILIENCE IN ACTION” PRESENTATION BY DR. KEN GINSBURG: POWER POINT AVAILABLE TO ALL INTERESTED TO BE POSTED HERE SOON.
+“RESILIENCE IN ACTION” PRESENTATION BY DR. KEN GINSBURG: POWER POINT AVAILABLE TO DOWNLOAD FOR ALL INTERESTED AT THIS LINK.

 REACHING TEENS WORK GROUP